 - 3.7.
 Children Social Care provide support to children in need of help and protection, including children with disabilities.
 Services include statutory assessment and care planning for children at risk of significant harm, provision for cared for children and care experienced young people, as well as fostering and adoption services. - 3.8.
 Schools and colleges have a pivotal role to play in multi-agency safeguarding arrangements.
-Governance boards and proprietor should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children. - 3.9.
+Governance boards and proprietor should ensure that the school or college contributes to multi-agency working in line with statutory guidance 'Pointers for Practice: Ways in Which Practitioners Can Contribute to Early Help to Address Emerging Safeguarding Concerns'. - 3.9.
 Locally, the three safeguarding partners (the local authority, a clinical commissioning group for an area within the local authority and the chief officer of police for an area (any part of which falls) within the local authority work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs. - 3.10.
 It is especially important that schools and colleges understand their role in the three safeguarding partner arrangements.
 Governance boards, proprietor and their senior leadership teams, especially their DSLs, should make themselves aware of and follow their local arrangements. - 3.11.
 The three safeguarding partners should allow all schools and colleges in the local area to be fully engaged, involved and included in safeguarding arrangements.
 It is expected that, locally, the three safeguarding partners will name schools and colleges as relevant agencies and will reach their own conclusions on the best way to achieve the active engagement with individual institutions in a meaningful way.